 Where do you send a product data feed?

-There is a large variety of online distribution channels that use product data feeds.
+There is a large variety of online shopping distribution channels that use product data feeds.
 Although it may appear easy to take an existing eCommerce catalog and create a product data feed, the specifications of most online distribution channels differ.
 Configure each product data feed in a unique way to meet the channel’s standards.

 How does a product data feed connect to a marketing channel?

 The configuration of product data feeds must meet submission requirements from each online distribution channel to get the best results from their platform.